to-json/linear-nvim/README.md

 ## Editor Plugins

-Two plugin versions are available:
+Three plugin versions are available:
 - **`linear.lua`** - Full-featured Neovim plugin with async operations
 - **`linear.vim`** - Vim9script port with blocking operations (works in Vim 9+)
+- **`linear.el`** - Emacs Lisp plugin with synchronous operations (works in Emacs 27.1+)

-Both provide the same commands and features.
+All three provide the same commands and features.
 Choose based on your editor.

 ### Neovim Installation (linear.lua)